 Most of my readers are not clients.
 While I write as if I were speaking personally to one of them, my objective is to help everyone.
 I provide several free resources.
 Just write to info at newarc dot com for our current report package.
 We never share your email address with others, and send only what you seek.
 (Like you, we hate spam!)

 Best Advice for the Week Ahead

 The right move often depends on your time horizon.
 Are you a trader or an investor?

 Insight for Traders

 We consider both our models and the top sources we follow.

 We continue with a strongly bullish market forecast.
 All our models are now fully invested.
 The group meets weekly for a discussion they call the “Stock Exchange.”
-In each post I include a trading theme, ideas from each of our five technical experts, and some rebuttal from a fundamental analyst (usually me, but sometimes a guest expert).
+In each post I include a trading theme, ideas from each of our four technical experts, and some rebuttal from a fundamental analyst (usually me).
 We try to have fun, but there are always fresh ideas.
-Last week the group discussed how to find trading ideas in a quiet market.
-We were delighted to have expert commentary from Chuck Carnevale, founder of F.A.S.T.
-Graphs and a frequent source for WTWA.
-Check out the five stock ideas from our regular group, and especially Chuck’s reactions.
+Last week Holmes made a timely call on Macy’s (M).
+Many of the stocks cited are worth your consideration.

 Top Trading Advice